-On October 6, 2023, Sphere 3D delivered a purported termination notice to Gryphon (the "Sphere 3D MSA Termination") regarding the Master Service Agreement ("MSA") previously entered by the parties on August 19, 2021, and subsequently amended on December 29, 2021, largely on the basis of the deficient allegations made by Sphere 3D Litigation.
+On October 6, 2023, Sphere 3D delivered a purported termination notice to Gryphon (the "Sphere 3D MSA Termination") regarding the Master Service Agreement ("MSA") previously entered by the parties on August 19, 2021, and subsequently amended on December 29, 2021, largely on the basis of the deficient allegations made by Sphere 3D in the Sphere 3D Litigation.
 On January 17, 2024, Gryphon filed an amended answer with fourth amended counterclaims to Sphere 3D's second amended complaint, in which, among other things, Gryphon alleged that Sphere 3D's attempted termination of the Sphere MSA was wrongful and ineffective because it violated the express terms of the MSA.
 Gryphon is also seeking relief based on Sphere's repeated breaches of the exclusivity terms of the MSA.
 Gryphon intends to continue to vigorously defend against the Sphere 3D Litigation, which it believes is without merit, and to aggressively pursue its counterclaims against Sphere 3D for Sphere 3D's repeated violations of the MSA.

 On February 1, 2024, Gryphon filed an amended answer and its own counterclaim against Sphere 3D.
-Gryphon's counterclaim alleges that Sphere 3D flagrantly and repeatedly breached the terms of the MSA.
+Gryphon's counterclaim alleges that Sphere 3D flagrantly and repeatedly breached the terms of the MSA, including, among other breaching conduct, entering into multiple bitcoin mining hosting agreements with third-parties in violation of the MSA's exclusivity clause and improperly terminating the MSA on October 6, 2023.